 The AAAD contracts with the Upper Cumberland Human Resource Agency (UCHRA) to coordinate and provide public transportation services for adults age 60 and over with priority given to those of greatest economic and social need.
 Transportation vouchers are disseminated at each senior center to those needing transportation services for activities of daily living such as, but not limited to, shopping for groceries and other needs, non-TennCare medical and other health care related appointments, pharmacies, congregate meal sites, etc. The transportation voucher is redeemed through the UCARTS public transit system throughout the fourteen county region.
 With the goal being to prevent isolation in our rural counties, many success stories have been shared by senior center directors across the region.

-Below is a personal account from the Pickett County Senior Center Director, Emily Sells, about the benefit of providing transportation service to seniors in our rural communities.
+The next page includes personal accounts from the Monterey and Alexandria Senior Center Directors about the benefit of providing transportation service to seniors in our rural communities.